Frequently Asked Questions about Passenger Rights

 How does ClaimEU261 differ from AirHelp or Flightright?

-AirHelp and Flightright handle the enforcement and take 35-50% of your compensation as commission.
-With ClaimEU261, you pay a one-time fee of 9.99 EUR for the complaint letter and keep 100% of your compensation.
+AirHelp and Flightright handle enforcement on a contingency basis.
+ClaimEU261 offers a transparent one-time flat fee of 9.99 EUR for the complaint letter.
 You send the letter to the airline yourself.

 What if the airline doesn't respond?